fluttercommunity/flutter_downloader/README.md

 ## Android integration

-There's no additional configurations required on Android.
+You don't have to do anything extra to make the plugin work on Android.

+There are although a few optional settings you might want to configure.

+### Open downloaded file from notification
-In order to handle click action on notification to open the downloaded file on Android, you need to add some additional configurations.

-Add the following to `AndroidManifest.xml`:
+To make tapping on notification open the downloaded file on Android, add the following code to `AndroidManifest.xml`:

 ```xml
 <provider